-Low/non-pathogen ISAv (HPR0).
+\ Low/non-pathogen ISAv (HPR0).

-ISA HPR-deleted positive Atl. salmon in sea-cage farm (Action taken: Stamping-out of the whole farming area and fallowing of the site and the whole fjord system for at least 90 days).
-Diagnostic method: RT-qPCR.
+\\ ISA HPR-deleted positive Atl. salmon in sea-cage farm (Action taken: Stamping-out of the whole farming area and fallowing of the site and the whole fjord system for at least 90 days).
+Diagnostic method: qPCR.

-Laboratory: Food and Veterinary Agency, Department of Fish and Animal Diseases in the Faroe Islands and Institute for Experimental Pathology at Keldur in Reykjavik, Iceland and to some extent also PatoGen Analyse A/S in Norway.
+Laboratory: Food and Veterinary Agency, Department of Fish and Animal Diseases in the Faroe Islands, Institute for Experimental Pathology at Keldur in Reykjavik, Iceland and PatoGen Analyse A/S in Norway.